kanidm/kanidm/book/src/domain_rename.md

 # Domain Rename

 There are some cases where you may need to rename the domain.
-You should have configured this initially in the setup, however you may have a situation where a business is changing name, merging, or other needs which may prompt this needing to be changed.
+You should have configured this initially in the setup, however you may have a situation where a business is changing name, merging or other needs which may prompt this needing to be changed.

 > **WARNING:** This WILL break ALL u2f/webauthn tokens that have been enrolled, which MAY cause